The Opera Game: Paul Morphy's Masterpiece Against the Duke of Brunswick

 Morphy vs. Duke of Brunswick and Count Isouard, Paris Opera 1858.
 White sacrificed a bishop, a rook, and delivered checkmate in 17 moves against two opponents consulting together.
 The most famous casual game in chess history, played in a box at the Paris Opera.

 The Opera Game was played in a box at the Paris Opéra in 1858.
 Paul Morphy, the strongest chess player of his era, was attending a performance of Il barbiere di Siviglia when the Duke of Brunswick and Count Isouard, two amateur chess enthusiasts, invited him to play a casual game.
 The two opponents consulted together on every move.
-Morphy won in 17 moves with a rook sacrifice on move 16 and checkmate on move 17.
+Morphy won in 17 moves with a rook sacrifice on move 13, a queen sacrifice on move 16, and checkmate on move 17.

 The game